Robert Q. Topper

 2009-present Professor of Chemistry, Cooper Union

-2017 Visiting Research Professor, Department of Chemistry, New York University (with Mark Tuckerman)
+2017 Visiting Research Professor, Chemistry, New York University

 2003-2009 Department Chair and Assoc.
 Prof., Monmouth University